hansb001/drones-iot-visual-recognition/WildFires/WILDFIRES.md

 # Drones-IoT-Visual-Recognition
-Save Lives with Drones / IoT / Visual Recognition - Call for Code Hands on Lab Presentation can be found [here](presentation.pdf)
+Save Lives with Drones / IoT / Visual Recognition - Call for Code Hands on Lab.

+Presentation can be found [here](presentation.pdf).

 ## Introduction